platformatic/platformatic/docs/reference/cli.md

 * `deploy` - deploy a Platformatic application to the cloud.
 * `runtime` - start Platformatic Runtime; type `platformatic runtime help` to know more.
 * `start` - start a Platformatic application.
-* `frontend`- create frontend code to consume the REST APIs.

 #### compile